-Children, parents and critics love this book for preschools, who will cheer as the heroine satisfies customer after customer, including octopus babies, otters in hats, beavers doing the backstroke, dancing bunnies, clacking crabs and more.
+Children, parents and critics love this easy-to-read book for preschools, who will cheer as the heroine satisfies customer after customer, including octopus babies, otters in hats, beavers doing the backstroke, dancing bunnies, clacking crabs and more.
 Steamboats, tugboats, and submarines line up for miles down the river, and the child stays open as long as she can, before treading home to dream of her next day’s business.

 5. Baby’s First Business Book

 A fun and exciting book for children of all ages, Baby’s First Business Book helps inspire young children who might want to start a business someday.
 Featuring the ABCs of important business terms, this book will prepare preschoolers for future business endeavors by inspiring courage and establishing a solid foundation for the future.

 This business book for kids was not only written to inspire young entrepreneurs but also inspired by one of them.
 The author, an entrepreneur himself, was inspired to write the book by the birth of his own daughter.